 Vermont has developed expectations for TP reduction from developed land based on the Municipal Road General Permit (MRGP) and Operational three-acre permit compliance (Table 9 for regulatory descriptions).
-The Transportation Separate Storm Sewer System Permit (TS4), and the Municipal Separate Storm Sewer Permit multisector (MS4) in addition to other regulatory and nonregulatory
+The Transportation Separate Storm Sewer System Permit (TS4), and the Municipal Separate Storm Sewer Permit multisector (MS4) in addition to other regulatory and nonregulatory phosphorus mitigation efforts not currently suitable for modeling P reduction expectations will also contribute towards the target (see also Chapter 4).
 Total Phosphorus from developed lands that is not addressed by regulatory programs is assigned as a non-regulatory P reduction target to Clean Water Service Provider.